 Including the added half-mile for the further parking spot, a 20 minute stop at the mill to look around and take photos, and the drive from downtown Pittsburgh, the entire morning out took about four hours with our brisk hiking pace.

-As a result, if you are looking for a day trip in the city that combines history, beautiful scenery, and the ability to be home in half of a day, hiking at McConnells Mill State Park is a good option worth looking into.
+Overall, if you are looking for a day trip in the city that combines history, beautiful scenery, and the ability to be home in half of a day (or a full day if you're wanting to see a lot), hiking at McConnells Mill State Park is a good option worth looking into!

 McConnells Mill State Park is located outside of Portersville, PA roughly 30 miles north of downtown Pittsburgh via I-79.